Linden: benefits, dosage, contraindications

 Detoxification ✪✪✪✪✪

-Linden sapwood stimulates the liver (cholagogue) and kidneys.
-It facilitates the elimination of certain wastes such as uric acid responsible for joint inflammations or kidney stones.
-It also has choleretic actions, meaning it optimizes the regular secretion of bile, which is favorable for people with slow and difficult digestion.
+Linden sapwood stimulates the liver (cholagogue) and the kidneys.
+It helps eliminate certain wastes such as uric acid, which can cause joint inflammation or kidney stones.
+It also has choleretic effects, meaning it optimizes the regular secretion of bile, which is beneficial for people with slow and difficult digestion.

 Posologie